immunefi-team/Bounty_Boosts/Alchemix/30598 - [SC - Low] Access Control Flaw in _burn Function Leads to ....md

 # Access Control Flaw in `_burn` Function Leads to Operational Disruption

-Submitted on Wed May 01 2024 13:08:15 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 1st 2024 at 19:08:15 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30598